-paneer capsicum recipe – this is one of my favorite recipe which has cottage cheese and green bell pepper/shimla mirch. another recipe which i made with capsicum is this punjabi aloo capsicum recipe.
+paneer capsicum recipe – this is one of my favorite recipe which has cottage cheese and green bell pepper/shimla mirch. other recipes which i make with capsicum are aloo capsicum, bharwan shimla mirch and capsicum masala recipe.

 this paneer capsicum is a rich gravy recipe made with cream and fried cashew nuts. addition of cream gives a good flavor to this recipe and overall it is a rich creamy recipe which you will enjoy with parathas or rotis.

 the paneer capsicum recipe is easy to prepare. first frying the cashews and green chilies. then sauting the onion-tomato masala, cooking the bell peppers and then adding the paneer and lastly finishing off with some cream.

 its always better to make paneer at home than to buy it from outside. i usually make paneer at stove top. home made paneer is more hygienic as well as cheaper.